 Before concluding this article, let’s look at some common questions that naturally come up when a person hears about the link between Hepatitis C and Cirrhosis of the Liver.
 Do most people who have liver cirrhosis end up with liver cancer?
 According to WebMD, an online resource that provides information about health issues, the answer is no, as only about 5 percent of the 3 million Americans who have hepatitis C will end up with liver cancer.

 A good prognosis of cirrhosis depends on identifying the condition while it is still in its early stages.
 Treating a patient with hepatitis C using interferon and ribavirin can help slow down the development of cirrhosis.
 Once the condition has reached the advanced stages, the only treatment which remains effective is a liver transplant.

 While interferon and ribavirin are good treament methods, the latest cure for Hepatitis C consists of Sofosbuvir.
 However, a 12 week treatment costs $84,000, while a 24 week treatment costs over $164,000 for Sofosbuvir in the US.
 Countries like India, Egypt, etc. sell the generic treatment for these crucial drugs at 90% discounts.
-Check out this article that lays out the process to get generic treatments.

 Even though treatment does not always result in a total eradication of the hepatitis virus, it can help to delay complications caused by cirrhosis.
 Starting treatment late will reduce the choices you have.